sayali0512/manual-migration/option2.md

     - Restart php-fpm server
     - With the above steps Moodle infrastructure is ready
     - User now hit the load balancer DNS name to get the migrated moodle web page.

+**Post Migration**

+- **Virtual Machine:**
+    -
+        - Change the log paths.
+Log path is defaulted to /var/log/nginx.
+        - DNS name and certs and its path.